The best hotels in Taipa

 Weekends see visitation surge from Hong Kong and mainland China.
 Prices for everything (hotels, food, taxis) are 30-50% higher on Friday and Saturday nights.
 If you have flexibility, Monday to Thursday visits are meaningfully cheaper and less crowded.

-Taipa's best neighborhoods
+Taipa's best hotel regions

 Taipa is the central island of Macau SAR, connected to the Macau peninsula by three bridges and to Cotai by reclaimed land.
 The island splits between the historic Taipa Village with Portuguese houses and egg tart shops, and the Cotai Strip development with its giant casino resorts including the Venetian, Parisian, and Galaxy.